Updated March 30, 2022

 Fortunately, employees generally do not believe that employee monitoring has a negative effect on their performance.

-Close to three-quarters of employees (72%) say that employee monitoring software would have no effect on their productivity.
+Close to three-quarters of employees (72%) said that employee monitoring software would have no effect on their productivity in 2020.

-Meanwhile, only 15% of employees say they would be less productive if their work was tracked through monitoring software.
+Meanwhile, only 15% of employees said they would be less productive if their work was tracked through monitoring software.

 Sam Maley, IT operations manager at Bailey & Associates, an IT consultancy, says that managers usually do not have the time to closely track all employees.
 For young, inexperienced workers, direct monitoring software may make sense.